ValentineNekNek/Flower_shop_pp1/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - On the right side we have a section called "Pages"
+  - After selecting "Pages" on the left side on top under the  Title name "GitHub Pages" is were I clicked "Vizit site" and it open a new tab with my website.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://valentineneknek.github.io/Flower_shop_pp1/index.html

 ## Credits